aaronpowell/aaronpowell.github.io/src/documents/posts/2013-09-15-azure-angular-and-broken-promises.html.md

 So the main problem I was experiencing was supped up in this tweet:

-<blockquote class="twitter-tweet"><p><a href="https://twitter.com/slace">@slace</a> normally, you wouldn’t need to do this as a digest cycle would be triggered by angular if you were using its own services.</p>&mdash; James Sadler (@freshtonic) <a href="https://twitter.com/freshtonic/statuses/370784637024337920">August 23, 2013</a></blockquote>
+<blockquote class="twitter-tweet"><p><a href="https://twitter.com/slace">@slace</a> normally, you wouldn't need to do this as a digest cycle would be triggered by angular if you were using its own services.</p>&mdash; James Sadler (@freshtonic) <a href="https://twitter.com/freshtonic/statuses/370784637024337920">August 23, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The problem is _you're not doing in the AngularJS way_.
 When I was trying to work out why it wasn't working people kept pointing out that "if I just used the built in `$http` service you wouldn't have that problem".
-But really that's not the case, using the `$http` servie [just handles it for you](https://github.com/angular/angular.js/blob/2bb0e1a6041a079b4c456eb6bae4ec5a206582eb/src/ng/http.js#L967).
+But really that's not the case, using the `$http` service [just handles it for you](https://github.com/angular/angular.js/blob/2bb0e1a6041a079b4c456eb6bae4ec5a206582eb/src/ng/http.js#L967).

 So just be aware that when you're using an opinionated library once you step outside _the norm_ be prepared for things to not work as you'd expect.